 Learn about the LEAD Center’s initiatives to build the capacity of American Job Centers to advance employment outcomes for jobseekers with disabilities by focusing on customized employment, self-employment, state-level systems change and blending and braiding of resources.

-Discover an exciting LEAD Center pilot project in collaboration with the National Council on Independent Living (NCIL), which has established a Community of Practice (CoP) for CILs and American Job Centers (AJCs) to help individuals with diverse disabilities achieve economic advancement and employment goals at AJCs and with other partners in their communities.
+Discover an exciting LEAD Center project in collaboration with the National Council on Independent Living (NCIL), which has established a Community of Practice (CoP) for CILs and American Job Centers (AJCs) to help individuals with diverse disabilities achieve economic advancement and employment goals at AJCs and with other partners in their communities.

 Catch up on the latest LEAD Center policy updates, including the monthly LEAD Center Policy Update on Employment, Health Care and Disability that provides the latest information and insight on the intersection these three focus areas from a policy perspective.